Where to Stay in Florence - A Local’s Neighborhood Guide

 San Marco is the area immediately to the north of San Giovanni and the Centro Storico.
 Although extremely close to all the main sights, it's significantly less touristy and a fair deal more residential.
 While still historic and pleasant, the architecture and atmosphere here are not as charming as the other neighborhoods I've discussed.

-This is a good choice if you want to be walking distance to all the main sights but with fewer crowds and better prices and are ok sacrificing a bit of ambience to get it.
+This is a good choice if you want to be walking distance to all the main sights but with fewer crowds and better prices and are ok sacrificing a bit of ambiance to get it.
+It's also very convenient for families with children as you have a number of parks and gardens nearby, there are lots of big squares, and it never feels chaotic.

 Where to stay